isomerpages/mlaw-corp/news/public-consultations/_posts/2025-03-20-post-Public Consultation on the International Arbitration Act 1994 of Singapore.md

 3. As part of our continual review to ensure that Singapore remains attractive as an arbitration forum, MinLaw commissioned the Singapore International Dispute Resolution Academy (“**SIDRA**”) to conduct a study on the international arbitration regime in Singapore and the IAA.

 {:start="4"}
-4. To assist in our assessment of SIDRA’s study, we invite members of the public to provide views on SIDRA’s report, with a focus on the following eight (8) issues:
+4. To assist in our assessment of SIDRA’s study and feedback received from various stakeholders, we invite members of the public to provide views on SIDRA’s report, with a focus on the following eight (8) issues:

 (a) Whether to confer the power to make cost orders for arbitral proceedings following a successful setting aside of an award on the court;